-Most parents find that the word “No” creeps into their vocabulary very quickly once their toddler starts boundary testing.
+Most parents find the word "No" creeps into their vocabulary very quickly once their toddler starts boundary testing.
 This is most likely around 14 -18 months.
-A toddler is designed to test and your job as a parent is to rein in certain behaviours, that are not desirable or just plain dangerous.
+A toddler is designed to test and your job as a parent is to rein in certain behaviours, not desirable or just plain dangerous.

 How to communicate with your toddler